 Moving Heaven and Earth

-In an elaborate article focusing on the direction in which the earth’s climate is heading to, Moving Heaven and Earth by Graeme Wood explains some modern ideas to tackle the problem of global warming.
+In an elaborate article focusing on the direction in which the earth’s climate is heading to, called Moving Heaven and Earth, Graeme Wood explains some modern ideas to tackle the problem of global warming.
 He would like to claim that although some of these ideas may sound crazy, it is important that we encourage more research into geo-engineering because the future is unpredictable.
 He uses some worthy strategies in his context, substance and writing style to appeal to the reader about the current situation and to persuade him/her about the importance of geo-engineering.

 Appearing in The Atlantic magazine in the July 2009 edition, the article is set up in a time wherein most people are literate.
 Directed towards and audience of people interested in science, engineering and environment, the article talks about global warming and climate change which is one of the most widely spoken problem in the world.
 With the industrial revolution at its peak, the increasing concern on the carbon content in the atmosphere has called on Wood to express his views on what needs to be done at this moment.
 Although he tries to use simple and easy language to approach a wider range of audience, the article limits itself to people with an interest or knowledgeable in physics, chemistry and biology.
 Examples such as the magnetic disk shooting guns aiming at the “gravitational midpoint between the Earth and the sun” and “carbon-eating trees” (Graeme, 2009) may not be easily understood by all.
 But, to the people who understand science, these examples provide a strong path to achieve the author’s purpose of writing the article.
 He uses the reader’s knowledge to make them think about his ideas and possible solutions to global warming.